percona/everest-doc/docs/secure/Idp_integration.md

 ### Example: OIDC configuration on the providers's side

+Below is an example of the configuration for the IdP provider Okta.
+Other popular IdPs include Microsoft Azure Active Directory, Auth0, Google Identity Platform, etc.

 ??? example "OKTA"

     1. Sign in to your Okta organization as a user with administrative privileges.